adlnet/xAPI-Spec/xAPI.md

 Example endpoint: http://example.com/xAPI/activities/state

 Fetches IDs of all state data for this context (activity + agent \[ + registration if specified\]).
-If â€œsinceâ" parameter is specified, this is limited to entries that have been stored or updated since the specified timestamp (exclusive).
+If "since" parameter is specified, this is limited to entries that have been stored or updated since the specified timestamp (exclusive).